You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 I'm in Windsor, so why do I just get a beeping signal when I dial 311?

-If your business has its own phone switch, or is part of a building that has its own switch, your telephone service provider must program the switch to recognize 311 as a valid number.
-If this is not feasible, you can also reach the 311 call centre by dialling (519) 255-CITY (2489).
+If your business has its own phone switch or is part of a building that has its own switch, your telephone service provider must program the switch to recognize 311 as a valid number.
+If this is not feasible, you can also reach the 311 contact centre by dialing 519-255-CITY(2489).

 Are 311 calls monitored?

 311 calls may be monitored for quality assurance purposes.
-Personal information is collected by 311 Call Operators under section 10(1) of the Municipal Act and will be used for the purpose of processing your call at the centre.
+Personal information is collected by 311 under section 10(1) of the Municipal Act and will be used for the purpose of processing your call at the contact centre.
 All personal information is protected under the

 Municipal Freedom of Information and Protection of Privacy Act